Fourth Stimulus Check: Will You Get Another Relief Payment?

 No Economic Recovery For Others

-The pandemic has shed more light on growing disparities across the broader economy.
+The pandemic has better illuminated the growing disparities across the broader economy.
 While many households have financially flourished during COVID, many others have fallen far behind where they were in early 2020.
-Much of the disparity depends on whether wage earners could work remotely or needed to be on-site.
+Much of the gap depends on whether wage earners could work remotely or needed to be on-site.

 Financial insecurity is still widespread, with 38 percent of respondents to a first-quarter TransUnion survey saying their current income fell short of their pre-pandemic income.
 The loss of a job and the loss of hours were the main reasons.
 Nine percent of American adults (approximately 19 million people) reported a shortage of food in their household over the previous week, according to U.S. Census survey data from the second half of May.
 Approximately 14 percent of renters (10.4 million people) have fallen behind on their rent, including 20 percent of renters with children in their household.
 The federal eviction moratorium set to expire on June 30 doesn’t forgive rent owed, it pushes the debt into the future.
 So a tidal wave of evictions may be just weeks away.
 Millions are also struggling to pay their mortgage.